First-Time Buyer's Guide to Multiplex Homes in Vancouver

 The bottom line

 First-time buyers have been conditioned to think they must start with a condo.
 That was true when multiplexes did not exist as a housing type in Vancouver.
 It is not true anymore.
-CMHC insures owner-occupied multiplexes with 5% down, lenders count rental income toward qualification, and government programs stack to over $100K in combined benefits.
+CMHC insures a whole owner-occupied triplex or fourplex with 10% down (and a single multiplex unit from 5% down on the first $500K), lenders count rental income toward qualification, and government programs stack to over $100K in combined benefits.

 The math is straightforward.
-A $1.4M fourplex with three rented units costs you roughly $2,365/month out of pocket — less than many one-bedroom condos downtown after strata fees.
-Meanwhile, you are building equity in a land-backed asset that appreciated 12.3% last year, collecting $6,300/month in rental income, and living in a 1,400 sqft unit with your own front door and yard.
+A $1.4M fourplex with three rented units costs you roughly $2,205/month out of pocket — less than many one-bedroom condos downtown after strata fees.
+You collect $6,300/month in rental income, pay down principal every month, and live in a 1,400 sqft unit with your own front door and yard.
+What we will not promise you is price growth: Metro Vancouver benchmarks fell across every home type in the year to June 2026, and multiplexes are too new to have a published track record.

 The catch is the down payment.
-You need $115,000 for a $1.4M purchase, versus $50,000 for a $750K condo.
+You need $140,000 for a whole $1.4M fourplex ($115,000 if you buy a single $1.4M unit instead), versus $50,000 for a $750K condo.
 If you cannot bridge that gap with RRSPs, FHSA, and savings, a condo is the right starting point.
 Build equity for 3-5 years, then trade up to a multiplex when you can.
 There is no wrong first step — there is only not starting.

 Ready to see what is available?
 Browse current multiplex projects or read the detailed financing guide to understand every mortgage option available to you.